The Christine Ladley Fund

 Scotland’s Gardens Cattanach Fund

-Scotland’s Gardens Cattanach Fund is a small grant scheme, new for 2023, for people working or training in horticulture in Scotland.
+Scotland’s Gardens Cattanach Fund is a small grant scheme for people working or training in horticulture in Scotland.
 The fund should be used for personal and professional development training relating to horticulture.
 For further information and applications please go to their website;

 Scotland’s Gardens Cattanach Fund